defold/tutorial-movement/README.md

 end
 ```
 1. Create a vector for storing velocity over time.
-2. Acceleration is set to 200 pixels per second per second in the direction of player input.
+2. Acceleration is set to 200 pixels per second in the direction of player input.
 3. Calculate change of velocity this time step.
 4. v0 is set to the velocity from the previous time step.
 5. v1 is v0 plus the change of velocity this time step.